Combining Probabilistic Forecasts of Intermittent Demand: Individual probabilistic forecasting of intermittent demand

 \subsection{Distribution-based models}

-Distribution-based models attempt to estimate specific distributions of intermittent demand with statistical models.
-While Poisson distribution is widely used for count data, its popular extension, the negative binomial distribution, can cope with overdispersion.
+Distribution-based models aim to estimate specific distributions of intermittent demand with statistical models.
+While the Poisson distribution is commonly used for count data, its popular extension, the negative binomial distribution, can cope with overdispersion.
 Therefore, in this paper, we consider Poisson distribution and negative binomial distribution, with the distribution mean, $\mu_t$, varying following a damped dynamic relationship~\citep{snyder2012forecasting} to model the autocorrelation of the demand.